-After sanding it, I blew out the dresser with an air compressor because there was some gross stuff inside.
+After sanding it, blow out the dresser with an air compressor because there may be some gross stuff inside.
 You know, like lint, dust, petrified mouse droppings.
 Fun stuff.

-I did two coats of primer, sanding in between each coat.
-This.
-Was.
+I suggest two coats of primer, sanding in between each coat.
+Be prepared — This.
+Is.
 Tedious.

-I sanded, primed, sanded, and primed the pieces on all four sides.
-I always use a cheapo roller and brush when using primer.
-It’s not worth it to use a nice paint brush.
-Write that down.
+Now it’s time to sand, prime, sand, and prime the pieces on all four sides.
+I recommend using a cheapo foam roller and brush when using primer.
+It’s not worth it to use a nice paintbrush.

-After the sanding and priming marathon was over, I brought the dresser, drawers, and shelf pieces inside to paint them.
-I did two coats in all, using another cheapo roller to roll the paint onto the larger surfaces.
-Then I used a quality angled paint brush (Purdy) to go over the paint.
-On the smaller areas I used a smaller angled brush.
+After the sanding and priming marathon, it’s time to paint the dresser, drawers, and shelf pieces.
+I recommend two coats in all, using another inexpensive roller to roll the paint onto the larger surfaces.
+Then, I use a quality angled paint brush, like this one, to go over the paint, smoothing it out.
+On the smaller areas I recommend a smaller angled brush.
 To minimize brush strokes, I used Valspar ultra white paint conditioned with Floetrel.

-I knew I wanted to paint the detailed sections on the drawers from the get-go.
-I grabbed some leftover grey paint (conditioned with Floetrel) from my sewing machine cabinet makeover and a small craft paint brush.
+If there are any detailed sections on the piece, go ahead and paint them a different color if you’d like.
+I used some leftover grey paint (conditioned with Floetrel) from my sewing machine cabinet makeover and a small craft paint brush.

-This part was pretty easy, actually.
-I painted the crevices and if any paint went outside the area, I used a damp paper towel to wipe it off.
+This part is a lot easier than you’d think.
+Paint the crevices and if any paint went outside the area, use a damp paper towel to wipe it off.

-After the holes were drilled, I set the shelf pieces inside.
-I didn’t see the need to secure them.
+After the holes are drilled, set the shelf pieces inside.

-I decided to line the drawers for two reasons.
+You may decided to line the dresser tv stand drawers.
+I did this for two reasons.
 One, a child (probably the owner of Bubbles) decided to get his/her artist on.
 Two, simply put, I wanted to use pretty shelf liner.

 Ahhh, much better.

-It’s been 9 years, and we’re still using and loving the dresser TV stand as our entertainment center.
-We love how it’s a unique living room furniture piece.
+It’s been 8 years, and we’re still using and loving the dresser TV stand as our entertainment center.
+We love how it’s a unique, one-of-a-kind living room furniture piece.
 And while it’s one of my least favorite DIY projects to date, I’m so glad I tackled this beast.